Each comes with a puppy packet which includes -

 5) Pedigree.
 Five-generation pedigree as well as generations of pictures when available.

 ..are born in our mudroom/office, a large room off the kitchen.
 From birth they are handled regularly.
 The Super Dog technique is practiced.
 They stay here until they begin to demand, usually very loudly, to be out of the whelping box and connected pen, at 2 am because they want to play.
-When they reach this point, they are moved to the kennel so they have more room to develop and I can keep my sanity!
+When they reach this point, they are moved to the fenced in covered backporch so they have more room to develop and I can keep my sanity!
 This can be any time from 4-6 wks.
-There’s more room with our indoor/outdoor runs and they can be outside in a big puppy pen for part of the day, weather permitting.
 I continue to bring them into the house 2-3 at a time and then just one at a time.
-The puppies are played with every day and are expose to our cats, horses, kids, company and lots of other dogs.
+The puppies are played with every day and are expose to our cats, horses, kids, company and other dogs.
 I trim their nails regularly to save wear and tear on mom as well as the rest of us.
 They begin to learn to stand on the grooming table as we take a lot of pictures.